wjzhengsh/blockchain/reference/k8s.md

 # Kubernetes
 {: #k8s-overview}

-The {{site.data.keyword.blockchainfull_notm}} Platform free 2.0 beta console is deployed on a Kubernetes cluster via {{site.data.keyword.cloud_notm}} Kubernetes Service.
+The {{site.data.keyword.blockchainfull_notm}} Platform allows you to provision blockchain components into your {{site.data.keyword.cloud_notm}} Kubernetes cluster.
 Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications.
 {:shortdesc}

 Kubernetes provides a container-centric management environment.
 It orchestrates computing, networking, and storage infrastructure on behalf of user workloads.
 This provides much of the simplicity of Platform as a Service (PaaS) with the flexibility of Infrastructure as a Service (IaaS), and enables portability across infrastructure providers.